 Apparently hackers have been draining a major bitcoin site for months and redirecting millions of actual dollars’ worth of the whatever they are, amounting to 6 percent of all the bitcoins in the world.
 So lots of people have lost a ton of money, or “money.”
 Because they are unregulated, they are also unprotected.

 The Austrian-school-bots at Reason think this is just a minor setback for bitcoins.
 And if enough of them think that way, it probably is, because it’s all Tinkerbelle.
-Bitcoins will life as long as there are those who believe.
+Bitcoins will live as long as there are those who believe.